Deals of the day-Mergers and acquisitions

 ** India's Bajaj Auto is close to forming an alliance but the name of the other party would be announced once the formalities were completed, Chief Financial Officer Kevin D'sa told analysts at a post-earnings call.

-** Spanish construction group ACS said it was considering a counterbid for Spain's Abertis after a more than 16 billion euro offer by Italy's Atlantia for the toll road company.

 ** Mexican breadmaker Bimbo said on Thursday it agreed to buy U.S. firm East Balt Bakeries for $650 million.

-** Shlumberger NV, the world's largest oilfield services company, has agreed to buy a 51 percent stake in Russia's biggest oilfield services firm Eurasia Drilling Co (EDC), the Russian company said late on Thursday.
 (Compiled by Laharee Chatterjee in Bengaluru)